Mya Harnish

-Mya Harnish (born December 27, 2001) is a Canadian soccer player who plays for Halifax Tides FC in the Northern Super League.
+Mya Harnish (born December 27, 2001) is a Canadian soccer player.

 Early life

 Harnish played youth soccer with Suburban FC.

 University career

 In 2019, Harnish began attending Acadia University.
 In 2019, she was named an AUS Second Team All-Star and to the U Sports All-Rookie Team.
 In 2021, she was named an AUS Second Team All-Star.
 In 2023, she was named an AUS First-Team All-Star.
 In 2024, she was named the Acadia Athlete of the Week on two occasions and after the season, was named an AUS First-Team All-Star and a U Sports First-Team All-Canadian.

 Club career

 In March 2025, Harnish signed with Halifax Tides FC in the Northern Super League.

 International career

 In February 2017, Harnish attended a camp with the Canada U17 team.